kristapsdz/kcgi/README.md

 ## Installation

 Building the bleeding-edge version of **kcgi** (instead of from your system's packages or a stable version) is similar to building the source releases.

+You'll a C compiler, zlib (zlib-dev on some systems), and BSD make (bmake on some systems) for building.

 Begin by cloning or downloading.
 Then configure with `./configure`, compile with `make` (BSD make, so it may be `bmake` on your system),